Hibou57/External-Programs-ST3/README.md

 plug-in, similar to this one at a very abstract level, but different enough for this plug-in to have a reason to be.

-Future versions will probably just had two new options to the list of the possible argument to pass to the program:
+Future versions will probably just add two new options to the list of the possible argument to pass to the program:

  * file as URI;